BCcampus/pressbooks-textbook/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Pressbooks Textbook adds functionality to the Pressbooks plugin to make it easier to author textbooks.
+Textbooks for Pressbooks adds functionality to the Pressbooks plugin to make it easier to author textbooks.

 == Description ==
-**Pressbooks Textbook** adds functionality to Pressbooks to make it easier to author textbooks as well.
+**Textbooks for Pressbooks** adds functionality to Pressbooks to make it easier to author textbooks as well.
 The features it currently offers are:

 * Textbook Theme
 * Optional tabbed content (page citations, revision history, book information)